Welcome to the Friends of Last Chance Canyon

 Click on a picture above for a larger view and to read more about the images.

 Translate this web page......

 Our fund raising efforts go toward site steward support and related activities.
-We plan on offering the public necessary sanitation facilities, learning center and cultural resources in designated areas.
+We today offer the public sanitation facilities at Bickel Camp, with area information and free tours of the camp itself.
+We are a helpful oasis to travelers in the El Pasos Mountains where no other inhabitated site exists.
+We hope to offer a learning center and additional cultural resources.
 Please help us in our fund raising efforts!

 Education of the public is a key ingredient to maintaining our heritage.
 FLCC volunteers give public presentations on Walt Bickel, Burro Schmidt, and historical activities.